EMMA for Peace

-EMMA for Peace, or the Euro Mediterranean Music Academy, is an international Nonprofit organization for the promotion of peace through music diplomacy and education in Europe, Middle East and the Mediterranean region.
+EMMA for Peace, or the Euro Mediterranean Music Academy, is an international nonprofit organization to promote peace through music diplomacy and education in Europe, the Middle East and the Mediterranean region.

 History

-EMMA for Peace was founded by Paolo Petrocelli in 2012.
-In October 2013, EMMA for Peace was officially launched at the 13th World Summit of Nobel Peace Laureates in Warsaw, Poland.

-Italian conductor Riccardo Muti is the honorary president of EMMA for Peace.
+EMMA for Peace was founded by Paolo Petrocelli in 2012 and launched during the 13th World Summit of Nobel Peace Laureates in Warsaw, Poland.
+Italian conductor Riccardo Muti serves as the honorary president of the organization.

 Activities

-EMMA for Peace aims to promote music as a tool for diplomacy through collaborations with international institutional partners such as the UN organizations (particularly UNESCO, UNICEF and the UNHCR) and the World Summit of Nobel Peace Laureates.
-EMMA is also active in individual partner countries with the support of national institutions, as well as organizing concerts at major venues and festivals throughout the region.

-EMMA for Peace and the World Summit of Nobel Peace Laureates
+EMMA for Peace develops cultural and educational initiatives in collaboration with national and international institutions.

-Under the patronage of UNESCO and the auspices of the Secretary General of the Council of Europe, EMMA for Peace organized in 2013 the inaugural concert of the 13th World Summit of Nobel Peace Laureates in Warsaw, featuring Polish Sinfonia Iuventus Orchestra conducted by John Axelrod.
+In 2013, in collaboration with UNESCO and the Secretary General of the Council of Europe, EMMA for Peace organized the opening concert of the 13th World Summit of Nobel Peace Laureates in Warsaw.

-EMMA for Peace and UNESCO

-Since 2014, EMMA for Peace is engaged in promoting the International Jazz Day, organizing, co-organizing and supporting many editions initiatives and projects in Italy and abroad.

-In 2015, EMMA for Peace participated at the official program for the celebration of 70th anniversary of UNESCO with an institutional concert at Carnegie Hall in New York, featuring the Korean Chamber Orchestra, the UNESCO Artist for Peace Ino Mirkovich, the South Korean violinist Soyoung Yoon and the British singer Carly Paoli.

-EMMA for Peace and UNICEF

-In 2013, EMMA for Peace joined forces with UNICEF designing a music education program conceived to support Syrian children in refugee camps in Lebanon, Jordan and Turkey and promoting solidarity benefit concerts in Europe featuring Syrian musicians.
+That same year, the organization partnered with UNICEF to design a music education programme supporting Syrian children in refugee camps in Lebanon, Jordan and Turkey.
+The initiative included benefit concerts in Europe featuring Syrian musicians.

-EMMA for Peace and UNHCR

-In 2014, EMMA for Peace launched a joint project with UNHCR in Malta in support of young refugees of the Mediterranean.
+In 2014, EMMA for Peace participated in International Jazz Day, and developed a project with UNHCR in Malta to support young refugees in the Mediterranean region.

-Musicians from the Malta Youth Orchestra and young migrants came together for a powerful musical experience participating in a number of workshops where improvisation, collective lyric-writing and musical composition were the building blocks culminating in a public performance.
+In the same year, EMMA for Peace collaborate with Cairo Opera House and La Scala Theatre in Milan, organizing an opera gala concert in Cairo featuring young singers from the La Scala Theatre Academy.
+It presented “Opera for Peace”, an educational project to introduce opera and musical professions to students and young people in refugee communities in Jordan, Lebanon, Egypt, Morocco, Palestine and Turkey.

+In 2015, EMMA for Peace participated in celebrating the 70th anniversary of UNESCO with a concert at Carnegie Hall in New York featuring the Korean Chamber Orchestra.

-In 2018, EMMA for Peace organized a charity concert for Syrian refugees with UNHCR in Milan, as a result of a collaboration between Italian and Syrian artists.
+In 2018, the organization co-organized a charity concert in Milan with UNHCR in support of Syrian refugees, as a result of a collaboration between Italian and Syrian artists.